Within band adjustments

 Within the band adjustment for a particular senior executive role or group of senior executive roles can occur outside of the agency’s performance management system and can be either:

 - within the applicable discretionary remuneration range

 - outside the applicable discretionary remuneration range, up to the maximum of the band.

-The Secretary or head of separate agency should consider the impact any recommended increase will have on the reporting of average remuneration of senior executive within a band for their Department or agency when making a decision to approve an adjustment in remuneration within the band (see Part 5 for further information).
+The Secretary or head of separate agency should consider the impact any recommended increase will have on the reporting of average remuneration of senior executives within a band for their Department or agency when making a decision to approve an adjustment in remuneration within the band (see Part 4 for further information).